 It's all downhill today as you make your way to the capital of Thimphu at 7,500 feet.
 You'll trek through beautiful blue pine and rhododendron forests.
 On the way, take time to see the national animal – the takin – at the Motithang Takin Preserve.
 In Thimphu, you can enjoy a nice hot shower in your luxury resort – Amankora Thimphu and Taj Tashi are both recommended five-star hotels.
 This afternoon, you have free time to explore the charming narrow streets and shops of Thimphu.

-For more information please contact our Adventure Travel Specialists Anne Bird or Jane Patrick.
-They can be reached at 604-736-7447 or click above for “prices and schedule” to leave us an inquiry via the website.
+For more information please contact our Adventure Travel Specialists Anne Bird or Jane Patrick, who can be reached at 604-736-7447 or by clicking on the 'contact us' button!